vbontempi/solution-tutorials/text-analysis-code-engine.md

 ```
 {: pre}

 You can change some of the source code to verify.
-The second occurrance of `Text analysis with Code Engine` in the **body** of public/index.html and public/501.html can be changed to add in your name.
+The second occurrence of `Text analysis with Code Engine` in the **body** of public/index.html and public/501.html can be changed to add in your name.
 Create the container image in a code engine namespace and create the application in one command:
 ```sh
 ibmcloud ce application create --name frontend-fromsource --build-source . --env BACKEND_URL=$BACKEND_PRIVATE_URL
 ```